Stereolab: 1990–1993: Formation

 The band's "Cliff" logo appeared in early releases.
-It was taken from the 1970 comic strip "Der Tödliche Finger" by Anton Holtz Portmann.
+It was taken from the 1970 comic strip "Der Tödliche Finger" by Antonholz Portmann.

-In 1985, Tim Gane formed McCarthy, a band from Essex, England, known for their left-wing politics.
-Gane met Lætitia Sadier, born in France, at a 1988 McCarthy concert in Paris and the two quickly fell in love.
-Sadier was disillusioned with the rock scene in France and soon moved to London to be with Gane and to pursue a music career.
-In 1990, after three albums, McCarthy broke up and Gane immediately formed Stereolab with Sadier (who had also contributed vocals to McCarthy's final album), ex-Chills bassist Martin Kean and Gina Morris on backing vocals.
+In 1985, Tim Gane co-founded McCarthy, an indie pop band known for their left-wing politics, in Barking, London.
+Gane met Lætitia Sadier, born in France, at a 1988 McCarthy concert in Paris, and the two quickly fell in love.
+Sadier was disillusioned with the rock scene in France, and soon moved to London to be with Gane and to pursue a music career; she appeared on McCarthy's final album Banking, Violence and the Inner Life Today in 1990.
+Following McCarthy's split later that year, Gane and Sadier formed Stereolab with ex-Chills bassist Martin Kean, drummer Joe Dilworth of Th' Faith Healers and Gina Morris on backing vocals.
 Stereolab's name was taken from a division of Vanguard Records demonstrating hi-fi effects.

-Gane and Sadier, along with future band manager Martin Pike, set up a record label called Duophonic Super 45s which, along with later offshoot Duophonic Ultra High Frequency Disks, would become commonly known as "Duophonic".
+Gane and Sadier, along with future band manager Martin Pike, set up a record label called Duophonic Super 45s which, along with later offshoot Duophonic Ultra High Frequency Disks, would become commonly known as "Duophonic Records".
 Gane said that their "original plan" was to distribute multiple 7 and 10-inch records "–to just do one a month and keep doing them in small editions".
-The 10-inch vinyl EP Super 45, released in May 1991, was the first release for both Stereolab and the label, and was sold through mail order and through the Rough Trade Shop in London.
+The 10-inch vinyl EP Super 45, released in May 1991, was the first release for both Stereolab and the label, and was sold through mail order and Rough Trade in London.
 Super 45s band-designed album art and packaging was the first of many customised and limited-edition Duophonic records.
 In a 1996 interview in The Wire, Gane calls the "do-it-yourself" aesthetic behind Duophonic "empowering", and said that by releasing one's own music "you learn; it creates more music, more ideas".

 Stereolab released the EP Super-Electric in September 1991, and a single, titled "Stunning Debut Album" (which was neither debut nor album), followed in November 1991.
-The early material was rock and guitar-oriented; of Super-Electric Jason Ankeny wrote in AllMusic that "Droning guitars, skeletal rhythms, and pop hooks—not vintage synths and pointillist melodies—were their calling cards ..."
+The early material was rock and guitar-oriented; of Super-Electric Jason Ankeny would later write for the AllMusic website that "Droning guitars, skeletal rhythms, and pop hooks—not vintage synths and pointillist melodies—were their calling cards ..."
 Under the independent label Too Pure, the group's first full-length album, Peng!, was released in May 1992.
-A compilation titled Switched On was released in October 1992 and would be part of a series of compilations that anthologise the band's more obscure material.
+A compilation titled Switched On was released in October 1992 and would be part of a series of compilations that anthologise the band's non-album material.

 Around this time, the line-up consisted of Gane and Sadier plus vocalist and guitarist Mary Hansen, drummer Andy Ramsay, bassist Duncan Brown, and keyboardist Katharine Gifford.
 Hansen, born in Australia, had been in touch with Gane since his McCarthy days.
 After joining, she and Sadier developed a style of vocal counterpoint that distinguished Stereolab's sound.
 Sean O'Hagan of the High Llamas joined as a quick replacement for their touring keyboardist, but was invited for their next record and "was allowed to make suggestions".